astorm/pestle/docs/magneto2-others.md

         @argument class_parent Parent Class?
         [Magento\Framework\Model\AbstractModel]

-The `generate:class-child` command will automatically generate a new child class of any class in your Magento 2 system.
-The child class will include a type-hint compatible constructor.
+The `generate:class-child` command will automatically generate a new child class for any parent class in your Magento 2 system.
+The child class will include a  constructor that is "type-hint compatible" with the provided parent class.

 **Interactive Invocation**